Mohegan Sun Arena – Connecticut Sun

 There are several free parking garages surrounding the casino, none of which are more than a 10-minute walk to the arena entrance.
 If you can resist the bells and lights of the casino floor, you will be at the game in no time.

 Once inside the arena, fans will enter into a clean, attractive concourse that is more than large enough to handle a typical Sun crowd.
-Lines for concessions move quickly, except at halftime.
-Likewise, restrooms are clean and more than large enough to handle a typical Sun crowd.
+Lines are a constant presence at the concession stands throughout the game, particularly at the Frank Pepe pizza stand.
+Restrooms are clean and more than large enough to handle a typical Sun crowd.

 The steeply-pitched seating area is octagonal and separated into upper and lower levels.
-All seats are individual padded stadium seats, colored maroon on the lower level and blue on the upper.
-The arena is designed to accommodate several different types of events, and for basketball, the view from all seats is excellent.
+All seats are individual padded stadium seats, colored maroon in the lower level and blue in the upper.
+The view from all seats is excellent.

 Return on Investment 3

-Ticket prices to Sun games fluctuate wildly, depending on the day of the game and the opponent.
+Ticket prices to Sun games fluctuate wildly, depending on the day of game and opponent.
 Weekday game tickets start at $25 and top out at $110 for center court seats.
-A scan of ticket prices for a late-season Friday night game against the defending champion Aces show prices more than doubled for this contest.
-The Sun offers deals and giveaways for games throughout the season.
+The Sun offer deals and giveaways for games throughout the season.
 Follow the team’s social media pages and check in on the Sun website for flash sales and other deals.

 Parking is free in the garages that surround the casino.
 Concessions at the arena are priced similarly to other venues in the area.

-If you can resist the siren call of the gaming floor, you will find your visit to Mohegan Sun Arena to be the most affordable evening of entertainment.
+If you can resist the siren call of the gaming floor, you will find your visit to Mohegan Sun Arena to be a very affordable evening of entertainment.
 Who knows, you may even end up leaving the place with more money than you had upon arrival!

 Extras 3

 Just outside the Arena is a Walk of Fame which honors some of the bigger acts to have played at the arena.
 Also, just steps from the arena entrance is the Wolf Den, where up-and-coming artists, as well as some well-known names, play free concerts.
-Acts as diverse as Herman’s Hermits, Maxi Priest, Kenny Wayne Shepherd, Los Lonely Boys, and Buck Cherry have played free shows in this intimate, 300-seat setting.
+Acts as diverse as Queensryche, Maxi Priest, Kenny Wayne Shepherd, and Los Lonely Boys have played free shows in this intimate, 300-seat setting.

 Final Thoughts